KislakCenter/digital-beehive/_alpha4/alpha_0732.md

 thumbnail: https://stacks.stanford.edu/image/iiif/fm855tg5659/1607_0509/804,1754,600,180/250,/0/default.jpg
 label: Predestination
 location: "<a href='/digital-beehive/toc/toc2_032/'>Full Page</a>"
-issue: The point of reference for "Reprobates" is not entirely clear.
-We linked to 139 [Reprobates], which is the first relevant entry in the numerical section of the Alvearium.
+issue: The point of reference for "Reprobates" is not entirely clear, as there is no alphabetical entry for this term.
+The Octavo Index indicates that 139 [Reprobates] may be the earliest occurrence of this topic in the Numerical section of the Alvearium.
 also_in_entry:
 order: '080'
 layout: alpha_item